Commercial and Industrial Air and Gas Compressors

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a Proposed Coverage Determination concerning commercial and industrial compressors.
-77 FR 76972 (Dec.
-31, 2012).
-For more information, please see the rulemaking page.
+DOE published in the Federal Register a notice of proposed determination of coverage of commercial and industrial compressors.
+77 FR 76972 (December 31, 2012).
+For more information, please see the docket.

-There are currently no energy conservations standards for commercial and industrial compressors.
+There are currently no federal energy conservations standards for commercial and industrial air compressors or natural gas compressors.

-There are currently no test procedures for commercial and industrial compressors.
+There are currently no federal test procedures for commercial and industrial air compressors or natural gas compressors.

-Because there are no energy conservation standards or test procedures for commercial and industrial pumps, the provisions of 10 CFR Part 431 and Part 1003 that apply to waivers, exceptions, and state exemptions to Federal pre-emption are not relevant.
+Because there are no federal energy conservation standards or test procedures for commercial and industrial compressors, the provisions of 10 CFR Part 431 and Part 1003 that apply to waivers, exceptions, and state exemptions to Federal pre-emption are not relevant.